 Best Airbnb in Hong Kong: Urban Studio in Soho

 This spacious studio on Hong Kong Island sleeps two guests and comes with all the comforts of home including a kitchen, a large walk-in shower and free wifi.
 There’s also a tv and personal workspace, the perfect spot for digital nomads to catch up on some work.
 The studio is ideally situated in the vibrant neighborhood of Soho; the MTR is just a 10-minute walk away, and you’ll be surrounded by tons of cafes and top-rated restaurants.

 Best Hostel in Hong Kong: Rainbow Lodge

-This quirky, friendly hostel is a great base for exploring Hong Kong.
-It’s right in the heart of the city meaning you can save money on transport, and it has all the amenities you’ll need during your stay.
-You’ll have access to the WiFi, lockers and power points by every bed.
+This quirky and friendly hostel is a great base for exploring Hong Kong.
+It’s right in the heart of the city near Kowloon Park in Tsim Sha Tsui, meaning you can reach any part of the city easily.
+It has all the amenities you’ll need during your stay.
+You’ll have access to the WiFi, lockers, and power points by every bed.

 Tsim Sha Tsui

 As one of the most central districts in the city, it’s little wonder Tsim Sha Tsui receives so many visitors and we believe it’s the best area to stay in Hong Kong on a first-time visit.
 The nightlife, cafes, and markets might also have something to do with it.

 Known to be a buzzy maze of backstreets, some people would rather run a mile than get lost in Mong Kok.
 However, once you get immersed, it’s one of the coolest neighborhoods in Hong Kong with flashing neon signs on every corner and plenty of cheap and cheerful authentic eateries.